fusioncharts/dev_centre_docs/getting-started/jquery/your-first-chart-using-jquery.md

 Get ready to render your first chart finally with the steps below:

-**Step 1**: In `index.js` include the necessary files and import the fusioncharts dependency.
-The consolidated code is shown below:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>
     <li class='active'><a data-toggle='npm'>NPM</a></li>